-Capital expenditure relates to adding to, enhancing and improving the Council's assets, such as buildings and plant and machinery.
-Capital investment totalling £157.4m was made by the Council in 2013/14 with a significant proportion of this being spent on improving school facilities and improvements to the Council's housing stock.
-In 2013/14 £27.4m was spent on Primary Schools expansion for permanent and temporary places and £19.3m was spent on Secondary Schools expansion and Building Schools for the Future.
-Over £27m of the total capital spend figure was spent on enhancing the borough's housing stock and new build and street properties.
+Capital expenditure relates to adding to, enhancing and improving the council's assets, such as buildings and plant and machinery.
+Capital investment totalling £148.2m was made by the council in 2014/15 with a significant proportion of this being spent on improving school facilities and improvements to the council's housing stock.
+In 2014/15 £48.9m was spent on schools expansion and Building Schools for the Future, while over £46m of the total capital spend figure was spent on enhancing the borough's housing stock, new build and street properties.

-The table below highlights total Capital expenditure by service area and how it was financed:
+The chart below highlights total capital expenditure by service area and how it was financed:

 It is anticipated that capital expenditure will continue to be funded from a mixture of grants, contributions and unsupported borrowing.
-Suitable opportunities to utilise direct revenue contributions and capital receipts will continue to be reviewed.
+Suitable opportunities to utilise direct revenue contributions and capital receipts will continue to be investigated.